 Besides agriculture, Romania’s rich and varied geography meant that livestock farming and hunting was an easy source of food for locals.
 Over time this created a fascinating and wonderful communion between nature, men and animals.
 Rural households were guided by a very simple principle: to make the most of, and use everything that, land and nature gives to man.
 A principle arising out of necessity, given the scarcity of things just decades ago, but also as a cherished reward after long periods of hard and manual labour.

 Nowadays city folks may have been ‘corrupted’ into glutony by the widespread availability and abundance of food in supermarkets.
 In cities such as Bucharest, Brasov, Cluj-Napoca or Timisoara there are numerous restaurants to choose from, including of international cuisine, also conveniently available through home delivery.
-In Sibiu, there's a booming gastronomic culture with fine-dining restaurants reinterpreting traditional Romanian dishes - check our tour.
+In Sibiu, there's a booming gastronomic culture with fine-dining restaurants reinterpreting traditional Romanian dishes.
 And, of course, there are the usual fast-food chains and the ever-present shaorma - our 'national' street food snack.

 But just 30 years ago when the communist regime was in its death throes, Romanians would queue to get their ration of milk, bread and sunflower oil; meat was a rarity and grocery stores were 'stocked' with empty shelves.
 Young generations only hear stories about those times, but my parents vividly remember them.